 What type of companies do you incorporate?

 We incorporate different types of trading and holding companies; Private Exempt Single Member company, Private Exempt Company, and Private Company.
 The type of company that is incorporated depends on your business needs.
-Companies are incorporated both in Malta and offshore.
-Through our authorized intermediaries, the most common jurisdictions were companies are incorporated in are UK, Gibraltar, Cyprus and other reputable jurisdictions.
+Companies are incorporated both in Malta and abroad.
+Through our authorised intermediaries, the most common jurisdictions where foreign companies are incorporated in are UK, Gibraltar, Cyprus and other reputable jurisdictions.
+The foreign companies are normally used as holding companies.

 Malta companies governing legislation can be found under Chapter 386 of the Companies Act.